j-d0g/mistral-7b-nli/README.md

 1.  **Extraction Bias:** The original extraction logic incorrectly interpreted outputs containing `\"step 1:\"` as predicting label 1, artificially deflating the apparent performance of CoT-generating models.
 2.  **Multiple JSONs:** Fine-tuned models sometimes generated multiple JSON objects; the extraction logic needed refinement to correctly parse the intended one.
-3.  **Training Tokenizer Config:** An early training issue where `tokenizer.pad_token` was set to `tokenizer.eos_token` potentially hindered the model's ability to learn proper output termination.
-This was fixed in later training runs by adding a distinct `[PAD]` token.
+3.  **Training Tokenizer Config:** An early training issue where `tokenizer.pad_token` was set to `tokenizer.eos_token` potentially hindered the model's ability to learn proper output termination and also caused generation artifacts (like repetitive padding text) that interfered with reliable JSON extraction during evaluation.
+This was fixed in later training runs by adding a distinct `[PAD]` token and evaluation scripts were updated for robust parsing.

 This context highlights the effectiveness of the fine-tuning process and the importance of robust evaluation procedures.